LARG/utaustinvilla3d/README.md

 ###Demo behaviors:
-See the methods in selectSkill() in strategy.cc for demo behaviors.
+See the methods in selectSkill() in behaviors/strategy.cc for demo behaviors.

 ###Optimization task example: